Skip to main content

 # Output: {'yolov5x_672x672_nv12': {'1310': [1806336, 43008, 1024, 4], '1312': [451584, 21504, 1024, 4], 'output': [7225344, 86016, 1024, 4]}}

-Note: For detailed explanation of strides, refer to the description in the libdnn library within the OE documentation.
+Note: For detailed meaning of stride, refer to the description of the libdnn library in the OE Documentation.

 • sched_params: Dict[str, SchedParam]